pajato/java-examples/README.md

         }
     }

-And now, to build and run using the Emacs M-x compile facility is:
+And now, to build and run using the Emacs M-x compile facility:

     M-x compile
     cd ~/java-examples && gradlew :ex1:run